-Nama wayinaa/atata and Number of Common Shares beneficially owned, directly or indirectly, or controlled or Name, province/state and country of residence and year first became director Principal occupation Position with the Corporation directed on March 18, N. Murray Edwards (4) St. Moritz, Switzerland (1995) Corporate Director / Investor Chairman and Director 43,056,979 Phillip C. Underwood Ontario, Canada (2015) President and Chief Executive Officer, Magellan Aerospace Corporation President, Chief Executive Officer and Director 1,900 Beth M. Budd Bandler (2)(3)(5) Ontario, Canada (2014) President, Beth Bandler Professional Corporation (private legal and business practice) Director 3,000 Larry G. Moeller (5)(7) Alberta, Canada (1995) President, Kimball Capital Corporation (private consulting and management company) Director 2,246,766 Steven Somerville (1)(2)(3)(4)(6) Ontario, Canada (2013) President, Kerr Industries Limited (private vehicle equipment installation company) Director 5,200 James P. Veitch (1)(4)(5)(7) Alberta, Canada (2021) Director, Secretary/Treasurer of a private consultancy company Director Nil
+Name, province/state and country of residence and year first became director Principal occupation Position with the Corporation Number of Common Shares beneficially owned, directly or indirectly, or controlled or directed on March 15, 2023 N. Murray Edwards (4) St. Moritz, Switzerland (1995) Corporate Director / Investor Chairman and Director 43,056,979 Phillip C. Underwood Ontario, Canada (2015) President and Chief Executive Officer, Magellan Aerospace Corporation President, Chief Executive Officer and Director 1,900 Beth M. Budd Bandler (1)(2)(3)(5) Ontario, Canada (2014) President, Beth Bandler Professional Corporation (private legal and business practice) Director 3,000 Larry G. Moeller (3)(5) Alberta, Canada (1995) President, Kimball Capital Corporation (private consulting and management company) Director 2,246,766 Steven Somerville (1)(2)(3)(4)(6)(7) Ontario, Canada (2013) President, CCM Capital Corporation (private consulting and management company) Director 5,200 James P. Veitch (1)(2)(4)(5)(8) Alberta, Canada (2021) Director, Partner Two Corp. (private consulting company) Director Nil

-- (1) Member of the Audit Committee. - (2) (3) Member of the Governance and Nominating Committee. - Member of the Human Resources and Compensation Committee. - (4) (5) Member of the Pension Committee. - Member of the Environmental and Health & Safety Committee. - Mr. Somerville was a director of CanAm Coal Corporation and resigned effective June 30, 2014.
+- (1) (2) Member of the Audit Committee. - Member of the Governance and Nominating Committee. - (3) Member of the Human Resources and Compensation Committee.

+(4) (5) Member of the Pension Committee.

+Member of the Environmental and Health & Safety Committee.

+(6) Mr. Somerville was a director of CanAm Coal Corporation and resigned effective June 30, 2014.
 The company and its subsidiaries filed on May 28, 2015 voluntary petitions for relief under Chapter 11 of the United States Bankruptcy Code in the United States Bankruptcy Court for the Northern District of Alabama.
 On May 7, 2015 and on May 8, 2015, the Alberta Securities Commission and British Columbia Securities Commission, respectively, issued cease trade orders in connection with the CanAm Coal Corporation's failure to file its audited consolidated financial statements for the year-ended December 31, 2014 and its related management discussion and analysis and management certifications.
-On May 7, 2015 the shares of CanAm Coal Corporation were suspended from trading on the TSX Venture Exchange for failure to meet continued listing requirements. - (7) Mr. Moeller and Mr. Veitch are currently directors of Imperial Metals Corporation.
+On May 7, 2015 the shares of CanAm Coal Corporation were suspended from trading on the TSX Venture Exchange for failure to meet continued listing requirements.